Exercise normal safety precautions in the Marshall Islands. Monitor the media and look out for suspicious behaviour, as you would in Australia.

 Australians are eligible for a 30-day visitor visa-on-arrival.
 You can extend this at the Immigration Division for a fee.

 Visitors wishing to travel to Kwajalein must hold an Entry Authorisation issued by the US Military.

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 For up-to-date visa information for the Marshall Islands, contact:

 Fax: (+692) 625 4246

-If you're travelling to the Marshall Islands through the United States of America (which includes Honolulu), you'll need to meet US entry/transit requirements.
+If you transit through the US on the way to the Marshall Islands you must meet US entry/transit requirements.
 Check with your nearest

 US Embassy or Consulate for information well in advance of your travel and read our travel advice for the